 1. Being Free of Disability and Disease

 Let’s change it to, preventing and/or managing disability and disease, as this more accurately reflects the reality of many older adults who are aging well.
-I myself have a genetic predisposition for having two chronic conditions (hypertension and high blood sugar) that I’m able to manage quite well.
+I myself have a genetic predisposition for having two chronic conditions (hypertension and high blood glucose) that I’m able to manage quite well through lifestyle habits.
 Doing so allows me to enjoy an active and vital life.

 So the first thing you should probably do to get on top of this, is to make sure you’re seeing a well-trusted physician regularly.
 You can’t deal with a potentially debilitating or life-threatening condition if you don’t even know you have it.
 Hypertension and Type 2 Diabetes are just a couple of the many “silent killers” (sufferers typically feel no “obvious” symptoms) that older adults need to be aware of.
 (And then of course, too, it is important that you adhere to the advice of your doctor!)

-But avoiding and managing these kinds of morbidities often involves more than just taking the meds.
-It’s also about implementing other lifestyle changes, like getting adequate and appropriate exercise, resting well, and a eating a healthy diet.
+But avoiding and managing these kinds of chronic conditions often involves more than just taking the meds.
+It’s also about implementing other lifestyle changes, like getting adequate and appropriate exercise, resting well, managing stress, and eating a satisfying and nutritious diet.
 Taking responsibility for these changes can do seemingly miraculous things in managing (or even eliminating) some of these chronic conditions.
 And if you’re challenged (as most people are) with letting go of old habits and developing new ones, a certified health coach can be a powerful ally in helping you define, implement and adhere to your new lifestyle choices.